What's the Worst That Could Happen When Leaving a House Vacant?

 1. Behind on Your Mortgage?
 Your Lender Might Lock You Out

 With proper preparation, however, you can avoid such problems.
 Ensure your mortgage payments are up to date before leaving, and that they remain current while you’re away.
-If you cannot catch up on your payments before leaving, or you become overdue at any time while away, notify the lender by phone of your plans to return -- and keep a record of all calls.
+If you cannot catch up on your payments before leaving, or you become overdue at any time while away, notify the lender by phone of your plans to return.
+Keep a written record of all calls you make to the lender.
+Also send the lender a written notice (by certified mail, or another means where a return receipt is provided), informing it that, despite your time away, you are still living in the property.
+Inform the lender where you can be contacted.
+If possible, also tell a trusted neighbor about your intended return date and give your contact information, in case a field service company asks neighbors about your home.

 2. Fines, Liens, and Credit Problems Arising From Unpaid Bills